mtrebi/memory-allocators/README.md

 cmake ..
 "Visual Studio 15 2017 Win64"
 ```

 Then, from VS you can edit and execute the project.
+Make sure that __main project is set up as the startup project__

 If you are using Linux, you need to change the generator (use the default) and execute an extra operation to actually make the executable:

 ```c
 // Linux